uncheckederror/PhoneNumbersNA/README.md

 Some APIs require you to provide the name of the state the area code you are looking for existing within geographically.
 To that end you can use the ```PhoneNumbers.AreaCode.AreaCodesByState``` array to get a list of objects containing strings for both the short and long versions of state names and an array of all the area codes in that specific state.

 Often phone number purchasing APIs make a distinction between Local phone numbers and Tollfree phone numbers.
-The PhoneNumber type contains a Type property that is accessible after you call the TryParse method on the string representation of a phone number.
+The PhoneNumber class contains a Type property that is accessible after you call the TryParse method on the string representation of a phone number.
 This Type property is an Enum with a value of Tollfree, NonGeographic, or Local depending on how the phone number was parsed.
 Using this information, you can chose the correct API endpoint to submit purchase order for that number to.
 If you prefer to figure out the Type of the number directly you can use the string extension methods
 ```csharp
 var checkNonGeographic = "9990221111".IsNonGeographic()
 ```